incremental-design/app-stencils/CONTRIBUTE.md

 If Lerna is installed in your home directory, your git client probably won't be able to find it, and will error when you try to commit.

 1. To find out if Lerna is installed in your home directory, run `which lerna`.
 If the terminal responds with `~/.npm-global/bin/lerna`, then Lerna is installed in your home directory.
-If it responds `/usr/local/bin/lerna` then it isn't.
+If it responds `/usr/local/bin/lerna` or `/opt/homebrew/lerna` then it isn't.
 2. To fix this, uninstall Lerna with `npm uninstall -g lerna`.
 Pay attention to the `-g` flag.
 It tells NPM to delete Lerna from `~/.npm-global/bin/`
 3. Reinstall Lerna with `brew install lerna`.
-Brew will take care of installing Lerna in `/usr/local/bin`, or `/opt/local/bin`, depending on your operating system and platform.
+Brew will take care of installing Lerna in `/usr/local/bin`, or `/opt/homebrew/bin/lerna`, depending on your operating system and platform.

 ### Write your code in Typescript: